kylienoe1/kylienoe1.github.io/research.md

 ### Research Interests
 <div class="box">
   <p>
   My research agenda lies at the intersection of conflict, security, and governance, with an emphasis on violent non-state actors (VNSOs) and post-conflict institutions.
-I research how VNSOs come to peace agreements, operate following peace agreements, and build instiutions both befoere and after peace agreements.
+I research how VNSOs come to peace agreements, operate following peace agreements, and build institutions both before and after peace agreements.
 I am currently working on a project involving post-ceasefire recruitment of VNSOs.
   </p>
 </div>